Pokémon Black 2 and White 2

-Black 2 and White 2 follow a Pokémon trainer's journey to become the Pokémon Champion of Unova, two years after the events of Black and White.
+Black 2 and White 2 follow a new Pokémon Trainer's journey to become the Champion of the Unova Region, two years after the events of Black and White.
 Following the events of its predecessors, the criminal organization Team Plasma have come back as Neo Team Plasma, and the player must thwart their plans throughout the story, stopping them from ruling the world.
 The games also include new features such as the Key System, Hidden Grottoes, new cities, and newly available Pokémon.
 Like other core series Pokémon games, players must trade between versions in order to complete the Pokédex.

-A “Pokémon Grey” game was not released due to the title clashing with the theme of opposites found in Black and White, and to surprise players expecting the developers to follow the same naming pattern as previous titles.
+A Pokémon Grey game was not released due to the title clashing with the theme of opposites found in Black and White, and to surprise players expecting the developers to follow the same naming pattern as previous titles.
 It received generally positive reviews from critics and was praised for its new features and changes over the original, but was criticized for its lack of innovation.

 Gameplay

 Similar to previous entries, Pokémon Black 2 and White 2 consist of two major loops of gameplay, overworld exploration and battles.
 Overworld exploration consists of controlling the player character from a top-down perspective, talking to non-playable characters, and looking for items and Pokémon.
 Battles consist of the player sending out their Pokémon with the objective to lower the opponent's Pokémon to zero health points.
 The player achieves this with the use of their Pokémon's "moves" which can achieve different purposes like attacking, buffing, debuffing, or inflicting status effects.

 Pokémon Black 2 and White 2 are set two years after the events of Black and White, and much of the beginning events take place in new locations on the western side of the Unova region.
-These new locations also feature several Pokémon that were previously unavailable in Black and White, featuring a total of 300 unique Pokemon available from the start of the game.
+These new locations also feature several Pokémon that were previously unavailable in Black and White, featuring a total of 300 unique Pokémon available from the start of the game.

 Black 2 and White 2 are also compatible with a new downloadable game for the Nintendo 3DS, Pokémon Dream Radar.
 Pokémon Dream Radar introduces the character Professor Burnet, as well as alternate forms for the Pokémon Tornadus, Thundurus, and Landorus, which can be transferred to Black 2 and White 2 after being captured in Dream Radar.
 Additionally, the Dream World makes a return from Pokémon Black and White, however, it was shut down on January 14, 2014, alongside all other services for fifth generation games.
 The mythical Pokémon Keldeo also received a new form in the game, known as the Resolute form.